 The AFSMO mission is to plan, provide and preserve access to the radio frequency spectrum for the Air Force and selected Department of Defense activities in support of national policy objectives, systems development and global operations.
 This includes obtaining spectrum access critical for all Air Force core functions.

 AFSMO defends and articulates Air Force spectrum access to regulatory agencies at the joint, national and international levels.
 It is responsible for all Air Force spectrum management-related matters, policy and procedures.
 Additionally, the agency oversees the Air Force spectrum management career field and manages the payment of the approximately $4 million Air Force spectrum fee each year.

-Seven military, 25 civilian and seven contract personnel comprise AFSMO and manage Air Force access to the radio frequency spectrum.
+13 military, 26 civilian and 11 contract personnel comprise AFSMO and manage Air Force access to the radio frequency spectrum.

 AFSMO is composed of two directorates and the Command Section:

 The Command Section includes the Commander, Executive, Resource Manager and Chief Enlisted Force Management, and provides leadership, workflow and resource management, and oversight of the 3D1X4 Electromagnetic Spectrum Operations Air Force Specialty Code, to include chairing the Inter-service Advisory Committee overseeing curriculum for the Electromagnetic Spectrum Management Course and the Joint Task Force Spectrum Management Course at Keesler Air Force Base, Miss.

 The Directorate of Operations is responsible for day-to-day spectrum processes that allow Air Force and DOD warfighters unfettered access to the electromagnetic spectrum.